Febriansyah11/JavaSpring-PendaftaranMurid/README.md

 # JavaSpring-PendaftaranMurid

-If you want to use this project, you can open File Pendaftaran Murid.json in POSTMAN
+If you want to use this project, you can open File Pendaftaran Murid.postman_collection.json in POSTMAN APP